 If only one single Cure of the team is not avaible, the whole team cannot win against the Monster of the Week.
 If they gathered five members, they cannot win with four.
 If they gathered four members, they cannot win with three, etc. And you never win when you're alone unless you're Milky Rose or Cure Moonlight or Cure Ace or the lead Cure in episode 1.
 If you have a duel with a major villain, you'll still win with the Power of Friendship.

 Happiness Charge Pretty Cure twists the formula a little bit, as there is no fairy world.
 Instead, a Pretty Cure flees her homeland when the monsters attack.
 When she has trouble fighting back, the Big Good lets her pick a partner.
+(It's later explained that the Big Good actually spreads Transformation Trinkets throughout the world.)

 In Fresh Pretty Cure!, it was thought that the Cures' dancing mentor, Miyuki Chinnen, would become Cure Passion.
 It turned out to be Eas/Setsuna Higashi.